-Plant operators in the mobility and heating sectors should ensure that their plants are interoperable.
-If a smart grid connection is not yet possible in new buildings, systems should be designed to be "smart grid ready".
-Exisdeployed.
+Property operators should seek contact with grid operators, energy supply companies and such like so as to deployed.
 Bidirectional charging opens up further feed-in flexibilities (V2G) for use serving systems or grids - so as to potentially also reduce the number of required storage facilities in the grid (chapter 3.3).